 One of the best things about Helsinki is that it’s walkable and easy to get around.
 While I was walking from the cathedral to the marina, I stumbled upon the strangest thing… a pub on wheels.

-While I was in Helsinki, I got to visit friends I had met on a press trip to Croatia earlier this summer.
 We went to Nuuksio National Park, just 35 km from Helsinki, where we had a picnic by the lake.
 It’s easy to reach.